mitanshug/purchase-behavior-prediction/README.md

 ---

 ## About the Dataset
 The dataset provides information on customer purchase behavior across various attributes, aiming to help data scientists and analysts understand the factors influencing purchase decisions.

 It includes:
 - Demographic information (e.g., age, gender, income level)
 - Purchasing habits (e.g., number of purchases, discounts availed)
 - Behavioral patterns (e.g., time spent on website, loyalty program status)

+This dataset is created by **Rabie El Kharoua** and is licensed under **CC BY 4.0**, allowing reuse with proper citation.

 ---